- Blindness or other vision impairment,

 - long-lasting psychosis

-Depending on the seriousness of these conditions, the DMV will take one of the following three measures:
+Depending on the seriousness of your medical condition, the DMV will take one of the following three measures:

-- If a doctor or family member of the person has voiced doubts to the DMV about the person’s ability to drive, the DMV may request that the person take a driving, written, and/or vision test.
-Depending on the results, the DMV may suspend or restrict the person’s license and require annual re-examinations.
+- If your doctor or family member voiced doubts to the DMV about your ability to drive, the DMV may request that you take a driving, written, and/or vision test.
+Depending on the results, the DMV may suspend or restrict your license and require annual re-examinations.

-- If the medical condition causes the person to lose consciousness, the DMV will probably request that the driver surrender his/her license for 3 months.
-Afterward, the DMV should re-issue the person’s license (with or without restrictions) if the person can produce a doctor’s certification that he/she can drive.
+- If the medical condition causes you to lose consciousness, the DMV will probably request that you surrender your license for three months.
+Afterward, the DMV should re-issue your license (with or without restrictions) if you can produce a doctor’s certification that you can drive.

-- If the person’s doctor believes that the person is unfit to drive, the DMV may suspend or revoke the license immediately pending any subsequent medical clearance.
+- If your doctor believes that you are unfit to drive, the DMV may suspend or revoke your license immediately pending any subsequent medical clearance.

-Note that DMV hearings are notoriously difficult to win.
-This is because the state needs very little evidence in order for the administrative law judge to find against the driver.
-Still, it is always worth requesting a hearing because the driver has nothing to lose and everything to gain.
+Note that DMV hearings are very difficult to win.
+This is because the state needs very little evidence to find against you.
+Still, it is always worth requesting a hearing because you have nothing to lose and everything to gain.

-Other reasons that the Nevada DMV may suspend or revoke a person’s driver’s license include:
+Other reasons that the Nevada DMV may suspend or revoke your driver’s license include:

 - accruing 12 or more driver’s license demerit points within a year